Wasappli/WAAppRouting/README.md

 ```

 ## Wildcard URL
-You can have some wildcard urls like `list/*/extra` meaning that for any value instead of the `*`, the entity or the block would be executed.
+You can have wildcard urls like `list/*/extra` meaning that for any value instead of the `*`, the entity or the block would be executed.
 Avoid using it with entities but rather with block.
 An url in form of `list/*` will match both `list/path` and `list/path/extra`

 Here is an example of an alert triggered each time we are after `list/`